Sleeping Beauty Castle: Disneyland

 At the rear of the castle, shaded by the archways and driven into the ground is a gold spike that is widely, but wrongly, believed to mark the geographical center of Disneyland.
 In reality, the spike is a surveyor's mark that was used to ensure that the castle bridge and entrance lined up with Main Street USA when the park was first constructed.
-The original geographical center of the Magic Kingdom was in the middle of the round park, where the "Partners" statue of Walt Disney and Mickey Mouse stands.
+The original geographical center of the Magic Kingdom was in the middle of the round park, where the Partners statue of Walt Disney and Mickey Mouse stands.
 The addition of Mickey's Toontown in 1993 moved the actual center of the park a few yards northward, but still on the hub side of the castle drawbridge.

-In January 2019, renovations on Sleeping Beauty Castle began in Disneyland.
-The entrance to Fantasyland was blocked through the archway of the castle during this refurbishment.

-Fiftieth anniversary
+The Happiest Homecoming on Earth (2005)

-In celebration of Disneyland's 50th anniversary, both Sleeping Beauty and Cinderella Castle received makeovers.
-In Disneyland, the castle was repainted and five turrets were decorated with stylized crowns, each representing a decade in the park's history:
+In celebration of Disneyland's 50th anniversary, Sleeping Beauty Castle received a makeover.
+The castle was repainted and five turrets were decorated with stylized crowns, each representing a decade in the park's history: